-1) A Qualifying Examination must be administered by the student's Qualifying Examination Committee and passed according to the rules of Graduate Studies.

-2) The Qualifying Examination will be both oral and written and cover general geography, the specializations (major and minor areas), and course preparation indicated in the student program of study, and the area of proposed research.
+- 1) A Qualifying Examination must be administered by the student's Qualifying Examination Committee and passed according to the rules of Graduate Studies. - 2) The Qualifying Examination will be both oral and written and cover general geography, the specializations (major and minor areas), and course preparation indicated in the student's program of study, and the area of proposed research.
+A field statement must be completed one month prior to the qualifying exam as part of the process, details below.
 Written questions, submitted by each Committee member, are to be coordinated by the Qualifying Examination Committee Chair and administered at least two weeks but not more than four weeks before the scheduled oral examination, with the student having at least five full working days to complete the exam, and reviewed by the submitting committee member before the oral Examination begins.
-Typically, the Chair asks each committee member to submit two questions, with the student choosing one question from each committee member to write a 1,000-1,500 word essay on.
-The student must prepare a written dissertation proposal under the guidance of his/her major professor, and this should be given to the committee members at least a week (but preferably one month) before the oral exam.
+Typically, the Chair asks each committee member to submit two questions, with the student choosing one question from each committee member to write a 1,500-2,500 word essay on.
+The student must prepare a written dissertation proposal under the guidance of his/her major professor, and this should be given to the committee members at least two weeks (preferably one month) before the oral exam.
 The oral part of the Examination lasts about three hours and includes examination of the dissertation proposal, any follow-up questions on the written essays, and questions on the major and minor areas.
 Students are encouraged to discuss the Exam's emphases with the Committee Chair and all committee members before the examination so he/she may be best prepared.